fbpx

 One in Six Women with Learning Disabilities Has Attempted Suicide

-A new study by the University of Toronto found that the lifetime prevalence of suicide attempts was much higher for women who had been diagnosed with learning disabilities (16.6%) compared to women who had not (3.3%).
+A study by the University of Toronto found that the lifetime prevalence of suicide attempts was much higher for women diagnosed with learning disabilities (16.6%) compared to women who had not (3.3%).
 Men with learning disabilities also were more likely to have attempted suicide compared to men without learning disorders (7.7% vs 2.1%).

 “When we focused only on individuals in the survey with learning disorders, we found that people who had been exposed to chronic parental domestic violence had double the odds of suicide attempts,” said co-author Samara Z. Carroll, a recent University of Toronto social work graduate.

-Adults with learning disabilities who had been sexually abused in childhood also had twice the odds of having ever attempted suicide and those with a history of major depression had seven times the risk.
-Both childhood sexual abuse and depression are well-established risk factor for suicidal behaviors in the general population.
+Adults with learning disabilities who had been sexually abused in childhood also had twice the odds of having ever attempted suicide, and those with a history of major depression had seven times the risk.
+Both childhood sexual abuse and depression are well-established risk factors for suicidal behaviors in the general population.

 The study examined a nationally representative sample of 21,744 community-dwelling Canadians, of whom 745 reported they had been diagnosed with learning disabilities.
 Data were drawn from the 2012 Canadian Community Health Survey-Mental Health.

-Fuller-Thomson also noted: “our findings of the strong link between learning disabilities and suicide attempts provide an additional reason to prioritize the early detection and timely provision of effective educational interventions for children with dyslexia and other learning problems.
-In addition to the benefits of these treatment for improving learning skills and academic success, it is possible that they may also decrease long-term suicide risk.
-It is unacceptable that many children with learning disabilities languish for years on waiting-lists for needed educational interventions.”
+Fuller-Thomson also noted: “Our findings of the strong link between learning disabilities and suicide attempts provide an additional reason to prioritize the early detection and timely provision of effective educational interventions for children with dyslexia and other learning problems.
+In addition to the benefits of these treatments for improving learning skills and academic success, it is possible that they may also decrease long-term suicide risk.
+It is unacceptable that many children with learning disabilities languish for years on waiting lists for needed educational interventions.”

 .